13 Most Terrifying Motorcycles of All Time

 Brough Superior SS100

 The Brough Superior SS100 was a powerhouse back in the 1920s.
 While most bikes of the time managed just 15 horsepower, the SS100 boasted between 50 to 75 horsepower, depending on the model.
 It was immensely powerful for its era, akin to attaching a rocket to a barely suitable frame.
-The bike had its issues, though: a shaky chassis, poor grip tires, and unreliable brakes.
-Despite these dangers, earning it the nickname “Rolls-Royce of motorcycles,” it became legendary, even though it was involved in several fatal accidents, including the death of the famed TE Lawrence.

 2019 Suzuki Hayabusa